reruo321/Java_Practice/Chapter-10/Ch10/Pr03/README.md

 CE should also pay attention to these rules to correctly clear the non-entry values.
 In "2 \* 7 = CE 3 =", the last operation is "\*7", so it becomes "3 **\* 7** =" = "21".
 By the way, if the input was "2 \* 7 \* = CE 3 =", the program remembers "2 \* 7 \*", and after CE, "**14 \*** 3 =" = "42".
 Did you notice not only the remaining operand values after CE but the position of them were also different?

 ### Number
-All numbers for calculation are **BigDecimal**, and the displayed one on the text field has maximum 16 as scale.
-Scale is the number of the digits to the right of the decimal point of BigDecimal.
-For example, the scale of a BigDecimal "12.345" would be 3, and "3.00000" would be 5.

 The problem of using float or double is that they make loss of precision while handling very big or very small numbers.
 For example, if we continuously add double 0.1,

     0.1